ravachol/kew/README.md

 ## Attributions

-Kew makes use of the following great open source projects:
+kew makes use of the following great open source projects:

 Chafa by  Petter Jansson - https://hpjansson.org/chafa/